|

 Know this: God ennobles everything He touches.

-What is base is transformed into beauty.
+What is base He transforms into beauty.

 How do I know this?

-Because God has ever worked the greatest of
+Because God has ever worked the greatest

-all miracles: He makes Saints out of sinners.
+of all miracles: He makes Saints out of sinners.

 Like you and me.